-If $\pi$ is a permutation that avoids the pattern $132$, such as the one in Figure~\ref{fig:lrmgrid-132}, and we draw it on a staircase grid, notice that any row of the grid must contain an increasing sequence of numbers, e.g.~the second row contains the increasing sequence $567$.
-Moreover, notice that every rectangular region of boxes is also increasing.
-This implies the following remark.

-\begin{remark} The staircase encoding of a permutation avoiding $132$ is unique. \end{remark} We note that every staircase encoding uniquely determines a permutation in the set of permutations avoiding the bivincular patterns (see Bousquet-M\'elou et al.~\cite{bivincular}) $(132, \{ 2 \}, \{ \})$, $(132, \{ \}, \{ 2 \}) )$.
-The permutations avoiding $132$ are a subset of this set.

-Furthermore, for permutations avoiding $132$, the presence of points in a box may constrain other boxes to be empty.
-Consider for example the encoding in Figure~\ref{fig:encoding-132}: The fact that the third box in row $1$ is occupied constrains the rightmost boxes in rows $2$ and $3$ to be empty.
-These constraints are mutual.
+For permutations avoiding $132$, the presence of points in a box may constrain other boxes to be empty.
+For example, in the encoding in Figure~\eqref{fig:encoding-132}, the third box in row $1$ is occupied, which implies the right-most boxes in rows $2$ and $3$ must be empty.
+These constraints are symmetric.
 To capture these constraints we create a graph by placing a vertex for every box and an edge between boxes that exclude one another.
+More formally: